 Our website uses the plugin feature of the YouTube platform of Google Inc. (“Google”), San Bruno/California, USA.
 A connection to the YouTube servers is created every time you access our website.
 The YouTube server is informed about your visit to our website.
 To our knowledge, this does not involve any processing of personal data.
 However, if you are logged in to your YouTube account, you would enable YouTube to directly allocate your browser history to your personal profile.
 You can deactivate this allocation by logging out of your account before accessing our website.
 Further information on this can be found in YouTube's Privacy Notice which is available at https://www.youtube.de/t/privacy.

-Our website uses plugins of the social network Facebook, Facebook Inc., 1 Hacker Way, Menlo Park, California 94025, USA.
-The Facebook plugins can be recognised by the Facebook logo on our website.
-An overview of the Facebook plugins is available at: http://developers.facebook.com/docs/plugins/.
-When you visit our website, the plugin establishes a direct connection between your browser and the Facebook server.
-This way Facebook is informed about the fact that you (with your IP address) visited our website.
-If you click on the Facebook “Like” button while you are logged in to your Facebook account, you can link to content of our website on your Facebook profile.
-This allows Facebook to allocate your visit to our website to your user account.
-Please note that we, as the provider of the website, are not informed about the content of the data transmitted or its use by Facebook.
-Further information on this can be found in Facebook's Privacy Notice which is available at http://de-de.facebook.com/privacy/explanation.
+Social plug-ins from the social network Facebook.com (Facebook Ireland Ltd., 4 Grand Canal Square, Grand Canal Harbour, Dublin 2) are integrated on our pages.
+The plug-ins are identified by the relevant logo or the “Like” button on our page.
+When you visit our website, the plug-in establishes a direct connection between your browser and the Facebook server.
+This informs Facebook that you visited our website using your IP address.
+If you click on the social media icons while you are logged into your Facebook or Instagram account, you can link the content of our pages to your profile.
+This allows Facebook to assign your visit to our website to your user account.
+Please note that, as the provider of the website, we are not informed about the content of the data transmitted or about its use by Facebook.
+Further information on this can be found in Facebook's privacy notice which is available at https://www.facebook.com/privacy/explanation.
 If you do not want Facebook to be able to assign the visit to our pages to your particular user account, please log out of your user account.

 5.9 Information on data handling as it relates to the Facebook fan page